"Some people measure good and evil based on convenience and comfort. Like heels and flats."

 - Shout-Out: The chapter title is that of a song by Elvis Presley.

-- Too Soon: Jack's joke about possibly being sent to Gitmo.
+- Too Soon: Judging from his parents' and Katy-Ann's reactions, Jack's joke about possibly being sent to Gitmo.

 - Wham Episode: The end of the chapter.